Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 Existing software will therefore be able to load / import GPX 1.1.1 files without any issues:

-- Existing software that recognises `<course>` and `<speed>` in GPX 1.0 files will probably recognise them in GPX 1.1.1 files.
+- Existing software that recognises `<course>` and `<speed>` in GPX 1.0 files will almost certainly recognise them in GPX 1.1.1 files.
 - Existing software that recognises `<src>` elements will also recognise them fine in GPX 1.1.1 due to the use of mixed content.
-- Existing software does not appear to rely upon the GPX version being either "1.0" or "1.1", so far as I have been able to determine.
+- Existing software does not appear to rely upon the GPX version being either "1.0" or "1.1", so far as I have been able to ascertain.

 Preliminary GPX 1.1.1 testing has been successful in several applications.
 Both `<course>` and `<speed>` were loaded successfully into the following speedsurfing applications, and GPX 1.1.1 files could be imported to Strava: